dwdas9/home/articles/Synapase_Analytics/SparkHadoopHiveConcepts.md

 4. Custom Catalogs: Custom catalogs can be implemented using ExtendedCatalogInterface.
 AWS glue, Synapese databricks.

 5. Delta Lake Catalog: When using Delta Lake, it provides its own catalog implementation.

+## Spark RDDs
+## Spark In-memory computing

+When we talk about in-memory its not just conventioal caching.
+Its actually storing data in RAM, processing in RAM etc. So, spark uses it and thats why its faster than mapreduce.

+## Key components of spark

+Spark Core: Key component of spark.
+This has a core engine.
+Spark SQL: Its a SQL engine.
+But, but a little diferent than traditional database.
+Here, dataframes are the main way of processing data.
+Spark Streming: This component makes spark capable of processing real-time data.
+Spark Mlib: This is basically collection of libraries
+GraphX: This graphs used in reports.
+But, data which can be collected some a network like facebook etc.

+RDDS: Spark core has RDD.
+These are building blocks of spark.